BillyZhaohengLi/2dShooterGame/DEVELOPMENT.md

  * implemented shot-player collision; when the player gets hit by a shot they die and become unable to move.
  * implemented player-wall collision; handled border cases such as collision between the player and the corner of a wall.
  * added annotations to existing code
- * _TODO on April 21_: interface for the game; improve robustness of collision algorithms (I can think of a few potential problems but sadly there's an exam on friday); random wall generation (this turns out to be easier than I thought).
+ * _TODO on April 21_: interface for the game; improve robustness of collision algorithms (I can think of a few potential problems but sadly there's an exam on friday); random wall generation (this turns out to be easier than I thought), in-game units to actual displayed pixels scaling.
 Hopefully I'll be able to start experimenting with LAN networking on April 22.
 ## Days left to work on project: 6 days
 * April 21 (full day)
 * April 22 (full day)